How to Make the BEST Low Potassium Potatoes

-For more low potassium foods, make sure to look at our recipe database and select Chronic Kidney Disease for more kidney friendly recipes.
+Our dietitians can help make managing your kidney disease easier so you can enjoy life even more!
+Contact us to make an appointment.
+For more low potassium recipes, make sure to look at our recipe database and select Chronic Kidney Disease for more kidney-friendly recipes.

 Leached Mashed Potatoes with Roasted Garlic